tcrurav/xreate/README.md

 * **Guest**. joins as guest in an activity using his code.
 Guests can go anywhere and observe everything.
 * **Room manager**. can enter room data like questions, complexity of scene tasks, etc.

 ## IES El Rincón students working on the project

 At the moment 6 students are willing to work on the project.

 students will work by pairs developing one scene each team.

+## Built With

+* [Visual Studio Code](https://code.visualstudio.com/) - The Editor used in this project.
+* [Express](https://code.visualstudio.com/) - Fast, unopinionated, minimalist web framework for Node.js.
+* [Sequelize](https://sequelize.org/) - Sequelize is a modern TypeScript and Node.js ORM.
+* [Unity](https://unity.com/) - Unity is a cross-platform 2D and 3D graphics engine.

 ## Acknowledgments

 * https://gist.github.com/PurpleBooth/109311bb0361f32d87a2.
 A very complete template for README.md files.
 * https://sequelize.org/docs/v6/other-topics/migrations/.
 Sequelize link to read about seeders.
+* https://github.com/tcrurav/UnityWebRequestExpressSequelize.
+Example project that shows a Unity CRUD consuming an API with Express + Sequelize + MySQL.